woojiahao/tp/docs/team/sp4ce-cowboy.md

   This feature allows for a consistent color scheme across unique categories without having to hard-code colors, as there is no limit for total category count in UniCa$h.
   **Justification:** To provide a seamless and consistent visual experience across UniCa$h for a better user-experience.
+  _**Highlights:** The motivation for color consistency comes from these studies that show positive correlation between color complexity and target user engagement, which is also elaborated in the Developer Guide._

 **Decommissioned Features** (Some features that I had implemented but removed due to various constraints)